Brian ‘Busy’ Dackowski named Executive Vice President/Head of Pop/Rock Digital Marketing at Capitol Records - Music Business Worldwide

-Capitol Records has appointed Brian “Busy” Dackowsi as Executive Vice President/Head of Pop/Rock Digital Marketing at the label.
+Capitol Records has appointed Brian “Busy” Dackowski as Executive Vice President/Head of Pop/Rock Digital Marketing at the label.

-In his new role, Dackowsi will oversee the creation and execution of digital marketing strategies across the label’s pop and rock releases.
+In his new role, Dackowski will oversee the creation and execution of digital marketing strategies across the label’s pop and rock releases.

 The veteran exec will be based in Capitol’s Los Angeles headquarters.